manufac-tech/macOS-utilities-Finder-Tags-via-Keystroke/README.md

 ### Toggling a tag on or off (on an item)
 I currently toggle a "flag" tag in the most simple manner:
 	1. "cmd-shift-L" ADDS the "flag" tag
 2. "cmd-opt-shift-L" REMOVES the "flag" tag.

 I would like to
 	a.
 Read the state of the tag on the file
 	b.
 Use a _single_ key command to _toggle_ that state.
-	b.

 I would guess this could happen using the tag command with some more Bash scripting - I might try that a bit later.

 ### Note: Setting up _tag_ using homebrew in macOS terminal
 Requirements (from the [README.md](https://github.com/jdberry/tag/blob/master/README.md))